rundeck/docs/docs/developer/05-notification-plugins.md

 The execution data is included as a Map called `execution` containing the following keys and values:

+> Note: The context variables that will be available for users to use on inputs on the gui will depend on the specific notification plugin.

 `execution.id`: ID of the execution

 `execution.href`: URL to the execution output view